If you are currently having thoughts of suicide, including possible plans for how to carry it out, you should

 The above suggestions and guidelines are intended as general information only and are not intended as medical advice nor prescriptions for any particular individual.
 This organization does not assume liability for any individual’s decision as to whether or not to seek therapy based on the above, nor on the competency of the mental health services the individual receives when seeking therapy, nor whether or not the mental health provider reports or doesn’t report the individual to authorities.

 *The external links provided in this list do not constitute an endorsement of the philosophy or beliefs of Lifeline or Virtuous Pedophiles.
-B4U-ACT bears no affiliation with Lifeline or Virtuous Pedophiles, but encourages MAPs to critically explore all available online support options in search of the most suitable group for his/her needs.
+B4U-ACT bears no affiliation with Lifeline or Virtuous Pedophiles, but encourages MAPs to critically explore all available online support options in search of the most suitable group for their needs.